About Just Work It

 About the Just Work It Team

 The Just Work It Team includes Ausma Malik, Nora Cole and Pat Thompson.
 They are indebted to Atkinson’s long-time creative and digital co-conspirators at Studio:Blackwell and Gallivan Media, illustrators Jenn Liv (Series 1), Maia Boakye (Series 2), and Flavia Lopez (Series 3), and composer Nathan Burley who created the theme music for the first two series.
 Series 1 and 2 were produced by Vocal Fry Studios.
-Series 3 was produced by Radiyah Chowdhury.
+Series 3 began with a live event produced by Radiyah Chowdhury .
+Radiyah and Eva Voinigescu provided production support on additional episodes in the third series.

 Ausma Malik, Host and Producer

-Ausma is Atkinson’s Director of Social Engagement.
+Ausma is Atkinson’s Director of Advocacy and Organizing.
 A lifelong human rights activist and community leader, she’s a social justice superhero known for her powerful voice, organizing savvy, conversational genius, comedic timing, and fabulous collection of enamel pins.
 As you’ll discover, Ausma is also a lover of all things pop culture and digital — especially podcasts.

 Nora Cole, Production Coordinator